 I wouldn’t say I had an easy childhood, but it doesn’t seem right to say I had it bad.
-I was bullied in school from elementary to eighth grade; I struggled with limitations my parents, especially my mom, had in taking care of my brother and me; and of course I struggled with being a TCK who was adopted even if I didn’t really know what that meant yet.
+I was bullied in school from elementary to eighth grade; and of course I struggled with being a TCK who was adopted even if I didn’t really know what that meant yet.

 When did you discover that you were a TCK?
 When did you apply that label to yourself?